Standing Ovation (film)

 Standing Ovation is a 2010 American musical film written and directed by Stewart Raffill.
 Produced by Kenilworth Film Productions, Standing Ovation had a limited theatrical release on July 16, 2010.

 During the promotion of Standing Ovation, the cast performed at venues across the US while traveling in a tour bus.
 Performances included a show before a crowd of 60,000 people at the Dallas Freedom Concert and an appearance on the main stage at Knott’s Berry Farm in California.

 Standing Ovation premiered at Universal CityWalk which was attended by Barbra Streisand as well as James and Josh Brolin.
 After the film's opening, the cast of Standing Ovation performed a concert raising $60,000 for the children of the Ranfurly Home Orphanage in The Bahamas.
-The film was panned by critics.
+However, the film was panned by critics.

 Plot

-Standing Ovation tells the story of "The 5 Ovations": five middle school friends who form a singing group to compete in a national music video contest.
-And much like Dorothy and her music-laden trip down the yellow brick road, the 5 Ovations encounter their own share of ups and downs, and showing up in many of the roadblocks are arch rivals The Wiggies.
-The group is composed of five talented sisters who will do anything to sabotage the Ovations' chances of competing for the grand prize of one million dollars.
-Armed with nothing but talent, passion and street smarts the 5 Ovations find something more valuable at the end of their quest: that perseverance, family, and friendship—plus a healthy dose of laughter—are instrumental in fulfilling your dreams.
+The movie begins with the Ovations at a talent contest.
+A rival group, The Wiggies' father sabotages another group's performance.
+In the dressing room, the Ovations encounter Alanna Wannabe, a pesky little girl who wants to desperately wants to join the Ovations and the Wiggies.

+Once The Wiggies are finished with their performance, Ziggy Wiggies (London Clarke) bribes the stage manager to sabotage the Ovations' performance by putting pepper in their microphones, causing them to sneeze and lose the contest.

+The next day at school, Cameron tells the rest of the group about CDS's Best Music Video Contest.
+Maya tells the group about the Wiggies' rehearsal at the school.
+At that point, they decide to make their video and submit it to the contest.

+At the Wiggies' video shoot, Maya recruits Eric Bateman (William McKenna) to assist the Ovations in making their video.
+At a show in a retirement home, the Ovations' manager, Joei Battalucci (Joei DeCarlo) and Brittany confront a man who has information about money stolen from an account run by Mr. Battalucci.

+At the show, Alanna Wannabe (Alanna Palombe) decides to make her own video.

+Once the Ovations arrive at the recording, they start recording a cover of "River Deep, Mountain High" by Tina and Ike Turner.
+They later watch the video with Eric and his brother.
+Because the Wiggies ruined their video, Joei pays the chef to put frogs in the Wiggies' soup.

+Joei finds the "Snuffer Guy" and books a trip to Philadelphia to find him while having Brittany, Cameron and Maya are doing a commercial.
+They shoot their final entry titled "Scream" & later, one of the Wiggies re-edits the video.